Autopilot (AIOps Module)

 The Autopilot module scans for issues at approximately midnight every night.
 Scan times will vary depending on the number of devices being managed by Netreo.

-Autopilot uses a series of plugins to scan for each particular type of administrative configuration issue.
-These plugins can be switched on or off, as desired.
+Autopilot uses a series of models to scan for each particular type of administrative configuration issue.
+Each model can be switched on or off, as desired.

-Once an issue is found by Autopilot, the action taken depends on the fixing behavior configured for the plugin that found the problem.
-All actions are recorded into the Autopilot activity log.
+If the Autopilot scan finds an issue, the action taken depends on the behavior configured for the model that found the problem.
+All actions are recorded in the Autopilot Activity Log.

-Each plugin used by Autopilot is described here, organized by category as they appear in the module's settings.
+Autopilot models are the functionality that detects and fixes Netreo configuration issues.
+Each model used by Autopilot is described in this section, organized by model category as they appear in the module's configuration settings.

 Baselines